insight-platform/Savant/docs/adapters.md

 ### The Rule of Thumb

-1. Try to use the framework in **bind** mode, adapters in **connect** mode.
-Change only if it does not work for you.
+1. Try to use the framework in **bind** mode, and adapters in **connect** mode first; change only if it does not work for you.
-2. The part which delivers multiplexed stream is usually the **bind** type.
-The part which wants to work with a single (unmultiplexed) stream is usually the **connect** type.
+2. The part which delivers multiplexed stream usually has the **bind** type; the part which handles a single (non-multiplexed) stream usually has the **connect** type.
+3. Use the `PUB/SUB` pair only when the pipeline or adapter is capable to handle the traffic in real-time.

 ### PUB/SUB Explanation

 The `PUB/SUB` is convenient to use when you need to handle the same data by multiple subscribers.

-Source-to-Framework communication (bind/connect).
+**Source/BIND-to-Framework/CONNECT communication**.
 The source is initialized as a server (bind), the framework connects to it as a client.
 This scheme is typically can be used when the source already delivers multiple streams or the frameworks handles a single stream provided by the source.
 In this scenario the source can duplicate the same stream to multiple frameworks simultaneously.

 ![Pub/Sub for Source-Framework communication](https://user-images.githubusercontent.com/15047882/228461503-0e93cd62-986d-43b2-b309-5f905b6f873a.png)

-Framework-to-Sink communication (bind/connect).
+**Framework/BIND-to-Sink/CONNECT communication**.
 This is a typical schene which can be used widely.
 The framework as a server can stream results to multiple sink adapters.
 Every such adapter can filter out only required information.

 ![PubSub for Framework-Sink communication](https://user-images.githubusercontent.com/15047882/228462824-a615e635-b795-44a9-8680-072b53936a5e.png)

-Source-to-Framework communication (connect/bind).
+**Source/CONNECT-to-Framework/BIND communication**.
 This is a typical when the framework handles multiple streams.
 The framework binds to a socket and clients connect to that socket.

 ![Savant socket pairs (2)](https://user-images.githubusercontent.com/15047882/228470309-e6dd2746-457f-409c-8eb0-514870dda011.png)

-Framework-to-Sink communication (connect/bind).
-This is not typical by legal scheme.
+**Framework/CONNECT-to-Sink/BIND communication**.
+This is not a typical but a legal scheme.
 The sink handles multiple outputs from frameworks to deliver them some storage, e.g. Kafka or ClickHouse.

 ![Savant socket pairs (3)](https://user-images.githubusercontent.com/15047882/228470669-47e76e52-a8a4-4055-869a-a2ce405b4319.png)